Cdelim/EyeTrackingVR/README.md

 5. **Play the scene in Unity and observe real-time data analysis.**

 ### Unity Package Setup (Alternative)
+Note: To make the size of package, I didn’t add enviroment prefabs.
+You need to use your own enviroment

 If you prefer a streamlined setup, the project also supports importing via a Unity package file: